gabrielkozuki/gabrielkozuki/README.md

 &nbsp;

-- 🌱 Post-graduate in Mobile Development and graduated in System Analysis and Development.
+- 🌱 Graduated in System Analysis and Development and post-graduate in Mobile Development.
 - ❤️ Passionate about web technologies, currently learning React and React Native.